L3MON4D3/LuaSnip/DOC.md

 ---

-One problem that might arise when nested nodes are highlighted, is that the highlight of inner nodes should be visible, eg. above that of nodes they are nested inside.
+One problem that might arise when nested nodes are highlighted is that the highlight of inner nodes should be visible, e.g. above that of nodes they are nested inside.

 This can be controlled using the `priority`-key in `ext_opts`.
 In